This page contains affiliate links. If you purchase through them we may earn a small commission at no extra cost to you. Learn more

 Fox ESS is likely the better fit if:

-GivEnergy is the safer, better-integrated choice for most UK households — particularly those who want to engage actively with smart tariffs, Home Assistant automation, or Predbat optimisation.
-The monitoring portal is genuinely class-leading, and the Octopus integrations remove friction from tariff-shifting.
+Pre-administration, GivEnergy was the safer, better-integrated choice for most UK households — particularly those wanting to engage actively with smart tariffs, Home Assistant automation, or Predbat optimisation.
+The monitoring portal was class-leading and the Octopus integrations removed friction.

 Ask your installer what they install most